Nayrouz: Origins and etymology

 The name of the feast comes from the Iranian festival of Nowruz (نوروز), which originated in Ancient Iran, which is widely celebrated in the Middle East up to this day.
 There are a few theories about the origin of Nayrouz as celebrated by Copts.
 One is that it was introduced to Egypt when the Achaemenids ruled (sometime around the 6th century BCE).
 The recorded customs of lighting fires, sprinkling water, special food and clothes, presents, and the procession of an Emir hold similarities to records of the Persian festival, in addition to the name being Persian in origin.
-Another is that it was a localized adaption of Saturnalia, a winter festival which lifted social and legal restrictions and involved choosing a mock king.
+Another is that it was a localized adaptation of Saturnalia, a winter festival which lifted social and legal restrictions and involved choosing a mock king.
 It is also considered that it may have been of ancient Egyptian origin, which was claimed by medieval Muslim writers, who stated it was a festival honoring the stars.
 Some favor this while others consider it unlikely, as no record of public revelry exists before Islamic rule in Egypt and the adoption of the name from Persia would be strange.

 A derivation from a Coptic word ⲛⲓⲓⲁⲣⲱⲟⲩ, "the rivers", is considered improbable, as the it does not occur anywhere in the Synaxarium, and there is no evidence of the use of the supposed Coptic etymon in historical sources.
 The recorded Bohairic name for the new year was ⲡⲓⲭⲗⲟⲙ ⲛ̀ⲧⲉ ϯⲣⲟⲙⲡⲓ pi-khlom ente-tirompi, "the crown of the year."

 During the reign of Khosrow II (590–628), the Persians reached Egypt for the second time in history, and established control for a decade (Sasanian Egypt).
 According to Touraj Daryaee, the celebration of Nayrouz in Egypt may be one of the lasting Sasanian influences in Egypt.

 Its celebration falls on the 1st day of the month of Thout, the first month of the Egyptian year, which for AD 1901 to 2098 usually coincides with 11 September, except before a Gregorian leap year when it begins September 12.

 The ancient Egyptian festival celebrated on the first of Thout was called the Opening of the Year.
 It celebrated the birth and death of Osiris and The Lamentations of Isis and Nephthys was recited at the start, where afterwards feasting and drinking commenced.